eunsookim1/hello-world/readme.txt

-hello, my name is EunSoo
+hello, my name is EunSoo.
+I have a beautiful son named Elliot.
+Elliot is napping.